-Yet even though much can be learned from the early literature on international monetary policy coordination-reviewed by Frankel (2016), for instance-research on this issue remains very limited.
-Among the few contributions available, based explicitly on a game-theoretic approach, are Agénor et al. (2021) and Chen and Phelan (2021).
-Agénor et al. (2021) study the effects of coordinated and independent macroprudential policies in a model with financial frictions, as in Gertler and Karadi (2011), and where global banks in a core region lend domestically and to banks in the periphery.
-Their results show that the global welfare gain from coordination can be relatively large (of the order of 1-2% of steady-state consumption), essentially because it mitigates significantly the cross-border spillovers of country-specific shocks.
+&lt;sup>4A number of papers on international financial spillovers assume the existence of global banks.
+In Kollmann et al. (2011) and Kollmann (2013), for instance, there is a single bank in the world economy which collects deposits from households and lends to entrepreneurs in all countries.
+Other studies include Kamber and Thoenissen (2013), Alpenda and Aysun (2014), and Cuadra and Nuguer (2018).
+However, none of these gain from coordination can be relatively large (of the order of 1-2 percent of steady-state consumption), essentially because it mitigates significantly the cross-border spillovers of country-specific shocks.
 Chen and Phelan (2021), dwelling on the continuous-time framework developed by Brunnermeier and Sannikov (2015), formulate a symmetric two-country model in which countries have limited ability to issue state-contingent contracts in international markets.
 As a result, the relative share of global wealth held by each country affects its own level of output.
 Because of market incompleteness, national macroprudential regulation of each country's borrowing position (in the form of restrictions on capital flows) can improve national welfare.
-However, tight regulation in one country creates incentives for the other to reciprocate, to avoid being relatively poorer on average.
+However, tight regulation in one country creates incentives for the other one to reciprocate, to avoid being relatively poorer on average.
 Coordination, by eliminating these incentives, generates gains for both countries.